2ndSightLab/ai-tracker/fixed.md

 🟡 Add resource specific actions (like route 53 register domain)

+## 6/25/2026

+🟢 Added time to time tracking page

+🟢 Figured out something key while trying to get teh time tracking reports to be accurate.
+Memory was cmopletely corrupted.
+I don't know if something is auto-summarizing which NEVER works for me but whatever the case what I was working on was not correctly in memory.
+Results were kind of garbage.
+That gave me an aha moment.
+I spent some time revising my global prompt and global readme requiremsnts.
+Now, for the moment, I'm getting much better consistencly in logging nad faster results overall.
+Let's see if this holds past midnight when the problems start.

+🟢 Implmeneted a time tracker that reads files across all proejcts and generates a report.
+Since I figured out my time was flawed after 6 pm yesterday, I'm going to redo the times and republish from that point forward to show how it's going up to midnight today and compare yesterady from that time on vs today after I fixed the time tracking (hopefully) and memory problem.

+🟢 Added Dpeendencies to the diaggram in the types project to show what rsources need to be deployed before or deleted before others.

+🟢 Poplualted dependency file with initial delete and deploy dependencies using AI (so no idea if it's accurate or copmlete at this point)

+🟢 Added a way to edit dependencies.

 ## 6/24/2026

 🟢 Started a project today and somehow file permissions are wrong when they were not yesterady.
 How does this happen?
 I updated my perissions script again to fix the problem.
 More rework.